it-novum/openitcockpit-agent-go/README.md

 }
 ```

-Create a new file in workspace folder -> "config.cnf"
+Create a new file in workspace folder -> "config.ini"
 ```ini
 [default]
 customchecks = ./customchecks.ini